nicklockwood/Expression/README.md

 ## What?

-Expression is a library for Mac and iOS for evaluating expressions at runtime.
+Expression is a Swift framework for evaluating expressions at runtime on Apple and Linux platforms

 The Expression library is split into two parts: